 what is going through their minds.

 I have gone to church and tried to work on my faith.

-I have gone to football games, disconnected with who wins or looses.
+I have gone to football game, disconnected with who wins or loses.

 I have stood at the grave of my father and wondered what he would say